|

 mass of long white wool,

-particularly at flowering time.
-There are 10 to 17 tuberculate ribs, with
+Ribs: There are 10 to 17 tuberculate ribs, with

 a rounded, raised edge and a wide base.

-Areoles: apical,
+Areoles: Apical,

 convex, covered with short